pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 - Company Name
 - Target Job Title
 - Full Job Description
 - Your Current Resume
-- Hiring manager (Research to find their name - Optional)
+- Hiring manager (Research to find their name, optional)
 - Company Information (optional)

 ### 2. Input Your Data

 Enter the collected information into the provided prompt.
 Be as detailed and accurate as possible for the best results.

-### 3. Generate
+### 3. Analyze and Generate

-The tool will:
-- Analyze job requirements (presumably)
-- Match your qualifications (presumably)
-- Generate a tailored cover letter

-### 4. Iterative Refinement Process (Potential Feature)

-**IF** the tool has this capability:
-The tool uses a sophisticated algorithm to continuously improve your cover letter:
-a.
-Initial draft generation
-b.
-Automated assessment and scoring
-c.
-Targeted improvements based on identified weaknesses
-d.
-Repeated refinement until a satisfactory result is achieved
+The tool will analyze the information and generate a cover letter based on your input.

 ### Cover Letter

 > [!TIP]
-> If you include you resume, the job description, and company info the model should be able to infer your details, [specific job title], and [company name]
+> If you include your resume, the job description, and company info the model should be able to infer your details, [specific job title], and [company name]

 ```
 Write a cover letter for a [specific job title] position at [company name] that includes the following elements: